diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US311/readme.md

 ## 1. Context

-This task as the objective of concluding the requirements of the us311 of sprint2, where it is asked to develop a new functionality to the system.
+This task as the objective of concluding the requirements of the us311 of sprint3, where it is asked to develop a new functionality to the system.
 The team will now focus on completing the implementation and testing of this functionality as well as integrating it with the rest of the system.

 ### 1.1 List of Issues

 - **Analysis**: Done
 - **Design**: Done
-- **Implementation**: To Do
+- **Implementation**: Doing
 - **Testing**: Doing

 ---